-For a spatial view of the different conditions during times with high versus low crossings, maps of EKE and Ekman transport and mean salinity of the Labrador Sea are calculated (Figure 11).
-In particular, the maps are comprised of months when the probability of crossings in the southeast and northeast is outside of a two standard deviation envelope.
-At times when crossing probabilities are high, the EKE in the northeast is weak and the Ekman transport across the eastern side of the basin is stronger, compared to times with anomalously low crossings.
+For a spatial view of the different conditions during times with high vs. low crossings, maps of EKE, Ekman transport, and the mean salinity of the Labrador Sea are calculated (Fig. 11).
+In particular, the maps are comprised of months when the probability of crossings in the southeast and northeast is outside of a 2 standard deviation envelope.
+At times when crossing probabilities are high, the EKE in the northeast is weak and the Ekman transport across the eastern side of the basin is stronger compared to times with anomalously low crossings.
 Additionally, the surface salinities on the Greenland shelves and the central Labrador Sea basin are 0.2 fresher when the probability of crossings is high.
 The WGC at Cape Farewell is also fresher in this scenario.